 Winter can be as easy or as hard on bugs as on humans, which is why after a fairly mild winter, some gardeners fear the worst.
-They imagine bugs coming out of their winter dormancy in record numbers: Japanese beetles, aphids, four-lined plant bugs, cucumber beetles, gypsy moths — the list is legion.
+They imagine bugs coming out of their winter dormancy in record numbers: Japanese beetles, aphids, four-lined plant bugs, cucumber beetles, Lymantria dispar moths — the list is legion.
 And all are ravenous for something green.

 Good and Bad Bugs

 Before you act, remember that not all bugs are harmful.
 If you use harsh chemicals on your garden, you risk killing the beneficial insects along with the destructive ones.
 Beneficial insects, like bees, pollinate plants and help them reproduce.
 Others are parasitic, like certain varieties of wasps.
 Rather than killing a harmful insect outright, they lay their eggs on the insect and let their developing larvae do the job.
 There are, of course, the beneficial bugs that actually do eat the bad bugs: ladybird beetles, lacewings, ground beetles, praying mantis, and many more.
 The Chicago Botanic Garden relies on beneficial insects to help control the more destructive types at the Regenstein Fruit & Vegetable Garden.

 Number one on many lists of good insects is the ladybird beetle, often referred to as a ladybug.
 There are many varieties of ladybirds, at least two of which most gardeners have seen: one native and the other Asian.
 Both are small orange beetles with black spots — almost indistinguishable from one another.
 In late fall, many homes are invaded by the Asian ladybird looking for a place to spend the winter.
 They like walls that have been painted white or face south, where they might congregate in the hundreds.
 They can be vacuumed them up very gently, emptying the bag outside so that the ladybirds fly away.